KINGSTOWN, St. Vincent, Sept 15, 2016: Vincentians are being encouraged to head to their favourite beaches this Saturday and join in cleaning them.

 Consequently, Patterson said that rivers can lead to floods and landslides and polluted beaches result in damage to reefs, which are essential to ocean health, including fish stocks.

 First of all, “Let us all come out and help to clean up our beaches,” he said.
-Because the groups in the various villages in North Leeward have promises to send at least 10 volunteers.
+Because the groups in the various villages in North Leeward have promised to send at least 10 volunteers.
 However is hoping that it in each community will be a community-wide effort.

 He is also encouraging businesses, sports and cultural clubs, churches, and other groups across the country to volunteer to clean up a beach.